-I am a musicologist and violinist from Sardinia, Italy, who specialises in early modern Italian music.
+I am a musicologist and violinist who specialises in early modern Italian music.
 My work blends historical-theoretical reflections with interpretative-practical approaches.
-As a scholar, I am interested in the musical behaviours and thoughts of past musicians as found in contemporary documents and compositions; as a practitioner, I focus on the historically informed performance of ensemble music repertoires.
+As a scholar, I am interested in the relationship between compositional thought and sound ideals; as a practitioner, I focus on the historically informed performance of chamber music repertoires.

 Before entering the academia, I was at various points in my life a freelance violinist for period-instrument orchestras, the leader of a one-to-a-part ensemble specialising in music of the Spanish Golden Age, a musical entrepreneur and educator, and a doctoral student at the University of Oxford.
 These varied activities are reflected in my publications, which range from a CD-ROM on the cultural and musical heritage of the Crown of Spain in the sixteenth century (2000) to a book on music education in early childhood (2007), to a recorded anthology of late seventeenth- and early eighteenth-century violin music (2007).

 I was educated in Milan (BMus), Cambridge, Mass.
 (MMus) and Oxford (MSt and DPhil).
 I studied modern violin with Felice Cusano and Zinaida Gilels, historical violin with Phoebe Carrai and Manfredo Kraemer, and historical musicology with Laurence Dreyfus.
 I have won numerous awards, including a grant of the Fondazione Academia Montis Regalis Onlus for advanced training in historical orchestral practices (1995), a visiting scholarship at the Faculty of Music and Centre for Music & Science of Cambridge University (2004) and a Scatcherd European Scholarship from the University of Oxford for conducting archival research in Bologna (2008).